Remi-Gau/remi-gau.github.io/_posts/2024/2024-01-01-naming_your_tasks copy.md

 ## Metadata to the rescue

-You may be tempted to go overboard and pack as much information as possible in the filenme as possible.
+You may be tempted to go overboard and pack as much information as possible in the filenme.

 For example in [one of the bids examples](https://github.com/bids-standard/bids-examples/tree/master/ds006/sub-01/ses-post/func), you can come across files with this kind of names: